Living In Paper - 2008

 Papercrete blocks are not always perfectly smooth or square, but it doesn’t matter.

 When I first saw a pile of papercrete blocks, I was struck by how rough and irregular they were and how much one block differed from another.
 This turns out to be completely natural.
 Inconsistencies in mix (see Mixes), the type of paper used, the makeup of the paper, ambient temperature, humidity, hours of sunlight and other factors can cause changes in the final product.
 Papercrete is very forgiving but not completely consistent and, fortunately, it doesn't have to be.
+Pressing is the solution.
+Pressed BetR-bloks are strong, straight and square, and just more attractive than those poured on the ground.

-As papercrete blocks dry, they often slump or sag lengthwise and taper inward, from top to bottom, around their perimeter.
+As poured-on-the-ground papercrete blocks dry, they often slump or sag lengthwise and taper inward, from top to bottom, around their perimeter.
 This happens especially in a wet mix because there is less weight at the top of the mix when it is poured and more weight pushing out at the bottom.
 The result is a block that is not completely rectangular when viewed from the end, and may be bent slightly over its length.
 In addition, the surface of papercrete is often rough and the entire block may have quite a few small voids in it.
 At first, papercrete blocks seemed a little primitive to me compared to the perfect dimensions of concrete blocks and bricks.
 I quickly came to understand that I had to let "papercrete be papercrete."
 It's not concrete or brick or adobe.
 It's something different and the irregularities are actually not flaws but characteristics.
 In reality, the irregular shape is of no consequence and the rough surface and voids actually allow one block to adhere better to the next block when mortared together with a wet layer of papercrete.

 Lex Terry applies papercrete stucco.
 No stucco wire is needed.

-When a wall of papercrete blocks is completed, it will never be perfectly smooth - no matter how much care is taken in laying the block.
+When a wall of poured-on-the-ground papercrete blocks is completed, it will never be perfectly smooth - no matter how much care is taken in laying the block.
 It doesn't matter that it's not smooth.
 In fact, being rough helps the exterior stucco and interior finish to adhere to the wall.
 Areas that protrude too much can easily be trimmed with the claw side of a hammer.
 Areas that are too concave are simply built up with papercrete stucco.
 In the end, being careful with the outside stucco and the interior finish covers all seeming imperfections.

 HYDROPHILIC